Body found in south Wichita near railroad track

 WICHITA, Kan.
 (KSNW) — A body was found in south Wichita on Tuesday night.

-According to the Wichita Police Department (WPD), officers responded shortly before 11:30 p.m. to the call of a possible dead person in the area of S Broadway and E 47th St S.
+According to the Wichita Police Department (WPD), officers responded shortly before 11:30 p.m. to the call of a possible dead person in the area of Broadway and 47th Street South.

 Upon arrival, officers checked the area and located a dead man lying on the ground east of the railroad track.
 The man is approximately 60-70 years old, according to the WPD.